You know you’re an English teacher, if, when a movie is released, you buy the book.

-The cover of my version of Warm Bodies by Isaac Marion is the movie’s poster, but the it is better than a silly romance which cover seems to suggests.
+The cover of my version of Warm Bodies by Isaac Marion is the movie’s poster, but it is better than a silly romance which cover seems to suggest.

 The book’s first-person narrator is R — it’s all he remembers of his own name because he’s a zombie.
 The undead always have identity issues.

 R describes his life as a zombie:

 We do what we do, time passes, and no one asks questions . . . .
 We grunt and groan, we shrug and nod, and sometimes a few words slip out.
 It’s not that different from before” (4).